GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 <!-- tabs:end -->

+Now that you have tapped into the machine power only when it is switched on you can now wire up the 12v PSU.

+![image](https://user-images.githubusercontent.com/53577819/210059859-be0135a8-7041-48ab-a2a5-daa8c86d04a1.png" ':size=500')

+?> Below cables have exposed ends.
+It is recommended to twist, tin and push these through holes before soldering.

 Prepare 2 more cables with the below spec:
-1. Black, 22AWG, about 15cm, female spade end, exposed end.
+1. Black, 22AWG, about 25cm, female spade end, exposed end.
+    - Connect female spade to your neutral piggyback spade.
+Exposed end goes into 12v PSU AC terminal.
-2. Red, 22AWG, about 15cm, female spade end, exposed end.
+2. Red, 22AWG, about 25cm, female spade end, exposed end.

-Connect the female end to the male end of the splitter cable from above step (match the colours).

-On the 12v PSU the 2 AC IN ports will be where the exposed end of your red or black piggyback cable go, it doesn't matter which way round (yes, you need to fiddle about getting wires in and solder correctly - recommended to trim, twist, tin and apply heat shrink).
+    - Connect female spade to your live piggyback spade.
+Exposed end goes into remaining 12v PSU AC terminal.

 Prepare more cables with the below spec:
 1. Black, 22AWG, about ~5cm, exposed ends.
+    - Connects from 12v GND/- to 5V IN -
 2. Red, 22AWG, about ~5cm, exposed ends.
+    - Connects from 12v VCC/+ to 5V IN +
 3. Black, 26AWG, about ~10cm, exposed ends.
+    - Connects from 5v OUT- to the GND of expansion.
 4. Red, 26AWG, about ~10cm, exposed ends.

-![image](https://user-images.githubusercontent.com/53577819/210059859-be0135a8-7041-48ab-a2a5-daa8c86d04a1.png" ':size=500')

-In relation to the image above -
-- The short red 22AWG wire goes from 12v VCC/+ -> 5V IN +
-- The short black 22AWG wire goes from 12v GND/- -> 5V IN -
-- The longer 26AWG black will be connected from 5v OUT- to the GND of expansion
-- The longer 26AWG red will be connected from 5v OUT+ to the 5V of expansion.
+    - Connects from 5v OUT+ to the 5V of expansion.

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**